-Other ministerial opportunities have come and gone, one example being a short-lived “house church group” in 2013, and absolutely none of them have been anything like what most people expect “church” to look or feel like.
+Other ministerial opportunities have come and gone, one example being a short-lived “house church group” in 2013, and absolutely none of those opportunities have been anything like how most people expect “church” to look or feel.
 My observation is that Independent and Independent-adjacent clergy are not usually called to minister in the same way as larger-church clergy are, so discern these opportunities to see if they may be part of your commission, too.

 If you’re doing your ministry well and for the right reasons, then you’ll soon find that in addition to the people participating in your ministry, there will also be several other cheering you on from the sidelines but not actually coming to church or participating.
 I refer to these as “Satellite People,” and they should be treated and cared for every bit as special as if they were full-fledged parishioners.